tammyzhang-1/product-space/README.md

 # Product Space

 Implementing a product space visualization.
 This app was set up using Vite (React + TypeScript), with D3.js being used to render SVG graphics.
+See the live deployed site [here](https://tammy-zhang.com/product-space/).

 ## Prerequisites
 Make sure you have the following installed: